mislav/hub/README.md

     $ gem install hub -s http://gemcutter.org/

+Once you have the gem installed you will probably want to install the standalone script, to avoid the Rubygems startup tax:

+    $ hub install standalone

-Or from source:
+You can also install from source:

     $ git clone git://github.com/defunkt/hub.git
     $ cd hub
-    $ rake setup
+    $ rake install_standalone

 Once you've installed `hub`, you can invoke it directly from the command line: